scipp/presentations/europython2024/README.md

 The task graphs Sciline assembles can be executed, e.g., using Dask's schedulers.
 Sciline's graphs can be visualized and intermediate results can be computed.
 The graph-based approach avoids reproducibility pitfalls, e.g., from running cells in a Jupyter Notebook out of order.
-Overall this makes it an valuable tool, assisting in workflow development and communication with Scientists.
+Overall this makes it a valuable tool, assisting in workflow development and communication with Scientists.

 ## Description
 This presentation will be in the form of a live demo of Sciline.
 Sciline is an open-source project developed by the European Spallation Source under the BSD-3 licence.
 It is installable on Linux, Mac and Windows via pip and conda, and the documentation is hosted at https://scipp.github.io/sciline .
 The source code can be found at https://github.com/scipp/sciline .
 Co-authors: Jan-Lukas Wynen, Johannes Kasimir, Neil Vaytet, Simon Heybrock, Sunyoung Yoo.